-(b) Filing and Custody of Discovery Materials.
+(b) Form of Responses to Discovery Requests.

 - (1) Filing.
 Unless otherwise ordered by the court, counsel must not file with the court the following: - (A) all disclosures made under Fed.
 R. Civ.
-P. 26 (a)(1) and (a)(2); - (i) in lieu of filing expert disclosures and reports under Fed.
+P. 26 (a)(1) and (a)(2);

+- (i) in lieu of filing expert disclosures and reports under Fed.
 R. Civ.
-P. 26(a)(2), the parties shall file with the court a list of the experts disclosed to the opposing party along with each expert's subject of expertise; - (B) depositions or notices of taking deposition required by Fed R. Civ.
-P. 30(b)(1); - (C) interrogatories; - (D) requests for production, inspection or admission; - (E) answers and responses to such requests; and

-(F) certificates of service for any of the discovery materials referenced in (A) through (E).
+P. 26(a)(2), the parties must file with the court a list of the experts disclosed to the opposing party along with each expert's subject of expertise; - (B) depositions or notices of taking deposition required by Fed R. Civ.
+P.30(b)(1); - (C) interrogatories; - (D) requests for production, inspection or admission; - (E) answers and responses to such requests; and - (F) certificates of service for any of the discovery materials referenced in (A) through (E).